 Our Neosho, MO DWI/DUI defense attorneys can raise a variety of legal and procedural challenges in an administrative alcohol hearing, and the failure of the DOR to prove even one of the above elements can prevent your license suspension.

 For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why our Neosho, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why our Neosho, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 - The machine used must be approved under state regulations

-Appealing the Decision of a Neosho, MO DWI Administrative Hearing
+How to Appeal a Neosho, MO DWI Administrative Hearing Decision

 A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Neosho, MO circuit court within 15 days of the ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
 A Neosho, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Neosho, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Neosho, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Neosho, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Neosho, MO DWI/DUI attorneys to present a stronger defense.

-When you choose a Combs Waterkotte Neosho, MO DWI administrative hearing lawyer, you aren’t just choosing a leading DWI administrative hearing lawyer lawyer in Neosho, MO and beyond – you are protecting your license, your rights, your freedom, and your future.
-In addition to knowledgeable DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Neosho and beyond:
+When you hire a Combs Waterkotte DWI administrative hearing lawyer in the Neosho, MO area, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Neosho, MO and throughout Missouri – you’re securing your license, your rights, your freedom, and your future.
+Along with experienced DWI administrative hearing attorneys, our staff is available 24/7 and offers expertise in the following areas for Neosho, MO residents:

-Act Now—Speak with a Neosho, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Don’t Wait—Contact a Neosho, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges

 If you’ve been arrested for DWI/DUI in Neosho, MO, the clock is ticking on your right to fight for your license.
 Missing the 15-day deadline on an administrative hearing means automatic suspension or revocation with no way to appeal.
 You need a Neosho, MO DWI administrative hearing lawyer on your side right now to protect your driving privileges and fight for your future.

-Call Combs Waterkotte now at (314) 900-HELP or contact us online for a no-obligation case review.
+Call Combs Waterkotte now at (314) 900-HELP or reach out online for a no-obligation case review.
 Our Neosho, MO DWI defense team is ready to fight for you and build a strong case to protect your future.